Toye, Kenning & Spencer: 1900 to present

 In 1903 Herbert Toye joined the business, a step made necessary by the considerable expansions that had taken place.
 In 1909 it became necessary, in accordance with the Companies Act 1908, to register the firm as a company.
 From then on, all business was transacted as Toye & Co.
 In 1910 William Toye, Senior, died and under the terms of his Will, his sons William, Frederick and Herbert and Timothy J Mister all became partners in the business.

 In 1930 it was necessary to rebuild and enlarge the main factory in Red Lion Square, London.
 Then came a fresh crisis: Britain was hit by the global depression, and three million people were thrown out of work.
 During these dismal days of dole queues and empty larders, Toye maintained full employment, an accolade for the management.
 In 1937 the coronation of King George VI and Queen Elizabeth gave the company another massive trade boost and provided an outlet for the skilled crafts of their staff.
 They worked day and night for six months producing banners, emblems, robes and insignia for that historic occasion.
 The velvet cushions on which the Royal Crowns were carried into Westminster Abbey were made by Toye women in conjunction with the Royal School of Needlework.

+In 1947 George Kenning acquired Spencer & Co, and were themselves acquired by Toye & Co in 1956.
+The current brand name of Toye, Kenning & Spencer was adopted in 1962.

 In 1949 Miss Henrietta E Toye, who had completed thirty years' service on the sales side, was elected to the Board; few firms at that time had elected women to board level.

 In 2010 after years of Labour Government, Toye lost a multimillion-pound contract with the Ministry of Defence due to pricing concerns, and is now enjoying a Brexit bounce.